JemuelJoseph/comp2245-lab1/README.md

-This is Lab 1 for Your Jemuel Joseph
+This is Lab 1 for Jemuel Joseph